 This is a common question, and the short answer is while they are both derived from the hemp species of the cannabis (sativa) plant they are not the same, and hemp oil does not contain CBD.

-Due to a lack of regulation, there is no uniformity in CBD products and especially in product labelling, which is what makes buying a (good) bottle of CBD oil so difficult.
+Due to a lack of regulation, there is no uniformity in CBD products and especially in product labelling, which is what makes buying a (high quality) bottle of CBD oil so difficult.

 You might have seen products suggesting they contain CBD but are labelled as hemp oil or even as CBD hemp oil.